Saeid-jhn/Digital-Image-Watermarking/README.md

 |         Motion Blur attack | Motion blur (theta = 4, Len = 7)
 |          Sharpening attack | Sharpening (strength = 0.8)
 |            Rotation attack | Rotation (2 degree)
+## Getting started
+* In order to make the copy of the repo, please **fork** it; otherwise simply **Clone** or **Download** it to your local device.
+* Run [**main.m**](https://github.com/Saeid-jhn/Digital-Image-Watermarking/blob/master/Source/main.m) file in MATLAB.
+It is recommended to run it section by section; otherwise you would need to wait whole code to run.
+* The initial sections merely, run code to illustrate the proposed watermarking method.
+* The mid sections, plots NC, PSNR, SSIM values for each alpha (Fig. 5, 6 and 7 [paper](https://ieeexplore.ieee.org/document/8709684)).
+* Last sections, evaluates the invisibility and robustness of the watermarked image and extracted watermark logo, for different watermark image size under various attacks (fig. 8, 9, and 10 [paper](https://ieeexplore.ieee.org/document/8709684)).
+* Finally, the NC value of different attack parameters are evaluated for each attack (fig. 11 [paper](https://ieeexplore.ieee.org/document/8709684)).

 ## Support ##
 If you find this repository helpful, please star and fork it to support me.